 • task-value shouldists who believe that tasks that they consider less valuable should take less time to do; or

-• mastery seekers who believe that they if they just keep trying can find a way to make things work perfectly.
+• mastery seekers who believe that they if they just keep trying they can find a way to make things work perfectly.

 Some people knowingly risk lateness when they plan.